 4. Be Mindful on a Daily Basis

-Mindfulness is a powerful tool which will aid you organize and dispense the inner mental noise to prepare your mind for delving into deeper meditation.
+Mindfulness is a powerful tool which will help you to organize and dispense the inner mental noise (i.e., mental chatter) to prepare your mind for delving into deeper meditation.
 Mindfulness is indispensable as it is powerful to a practitioner of meditation as anything else.

 It is also closely linked to finding your inner source of contentment and the health of your mind and soul.
 Being mindful will bring to your attention the things which you may have overlooked in the noise and clutter of the competing thoughts in your mind.